ajpgarner/moment/README.md

 `new_locality_matrix_system`: Starts a new context of shared variables, for locality (party, measurement, outcome) settings.

+`rules`: Returns a ruleset associated with an algebraic matrix system.

 `operator_matrix`: Returns an operator matrix from a matrix system.

 `symbol_table`: Returns total list of operators in a matrix system.